MyNextSeason

 by Mark Linsz, Co-Founder and Senior Managing Partner, MyNextSeason

-In mid-2012, I reflected on the past five years.
-At the time, I was Treasurer of Bank of America and thought back on the financial crisis: the summer and fall of 2008, the Lehman and Merrill weekend, the bank downgrades, and capital raises.
-Our family had moved twice, from London to New York and from New York to Charlotte.
-Due to my daughters’ school schedules, I was forced to commute for seven months with each move.
-My days were long and adrenaline-filled, and my nights were often sleepless as I mentally prepared for the next day or worried about what was next in the crisis.
+In mid-2012, I took a moment to reflect on the previous five years.
+At that time, I was the Treasurer of Bank of America and often found myself thinking back on the Global Financial Crisis: the turbulent summer and fall of 2008, the Lehman and Merrill weekend, the bank downgrades, and the capital raises.
+My family and I had moved twice—first from London to New York and then from New York to Charlotte.
+Due to my daughters’ school schedules, I had to commute for seven months with each move.
+My days were long, and adrenaline filled, and my nights were often sleepless as I mentally prepared for the next day or worried about what the crisis would bring next.

-I felt as though I always valued relationships.
-But in truth, I had taken no time in the preceding five years to build new relationships or to deepen old ones.
+I felt as though I had always valued relationships, but in truth, I had taken no time in the preceding five years to build new relationships or to deepen old ones.
 I quickly recognized that was a part of my life I had to change.

-I started by prioritizing time to establish and deepen relationships with several friends.
-It required my being intentional on scheduling an early breakfast, a coffee, or a drink in the evening.
-I had to make the time to spend time with people I cared about.
+I started by prioritizing establishing and deepening relationships with several friends.
+It required being intentional in scheduling an early breakfast, a coffee, or a drink in the evening.
+I had to make a point of spending time with people I cared about.

-Shortly after that conversation with Becky, a friend that I reconnected with invited me to a golfing weekend.
-My gut reaction was swift: I did not have the time for golfing with friends.
-I had a full plate: the girls’ schedules were full of things I needed to be present for, the to-do list at home was long, and frankly, I was a horrible golfer.
+Shortly after that conversation with Becky, a friend that I had reconnected with invited me to a golfing weekend.
+My gut reaction was swift; I did not have the time for golfing with friends.
+I had a full plate; the girls’ schedules were full of things I needed to be present for, the to-do list at home was long, and frankly, I was a horrible golfer.

 Thankfully, I consulted my best personal advisor (Becky) on the matter before responding to my friend.
-She strongly encouraged my going—and after much agonizing, I decided to say yes.
-I realized it was an opportunity to strengthen several relationships of importance to me and possibly build new ones.
+Becky strongly encouraged me to go, and after much agonizing, I decided to say yes.
+I realized it was an opportunity to strengthen several relationships that were of importance to me and possibly build new ones.

 The weekend was a blast.
-The relationships that formed that weekend are among my closest today.
-As a bonus, I realized that the challenging, invigorating sport of golf clears my mind as it helps me build relationships.
+The relationships that I formed then are among my closest today.
+As a bonus, I realized that the challenging, invigorating sport of golf cleared my mind as it helped me build those relationships.
 (And I have gotten better, by the way!)

-As I began to think about retiring, those friends helped me think through what I needed to add back into my life and to dream about my future again.
+As I began to think about retiring, those friends helped me think through what I needed to add back into my life and encouraged me to dream about the future again.
 In addition to an occasional round of golf, I joined a couple of not-for-profit boards and began mentoring a group of young business professionals on business and faith.

-It has been three years since I retired, and I am so grateful to those friends who cared enough to help me through the transition and encourage me to pursue passions outside of work.
-My friends were there to help me think about finishing my job well and to help me process my own Next Season.
-And they continued to be there for me, to brainstorm and bounce ideas as I started MyNextSeason and as we grow it.
+It has been over 10 years since I retired, and I am so grateful to those friends who cared enough to help me through the transition and encouraged me to pursue passions outside of work.
+My friends were there to help me think about finishing my job well and processing my own Next Season.
+They continued to be there for me to brainstorm and bounce ideas off of as I grew MyNextSeason into what it is today.

-We’ve shared ideas, advice, challenges…not to mention lots of great food…and none of that would have happened, had I not paused to take stock of my life, be open to observations and coaching from someone who knew me well and loved me, and be open to reordering my life’s priorities.
+We’ve shared ideas, advice, and challenges—not to mention lots of great food.
+None of that would have happened had I not paused to take stock of my life, been open to observations and coaching from someone who knows me well and loves me and been open to reordering life’s priorities.

 I still remember the feeling in my stomach as I asked those questions of Becky.
 I never thought her answer and encouragement would have such a profound impact on my future.